Saint Bernard

 The History of the Saint Bernard

-Alpine Mastiffs rescuing a personAlpine Mastiffs rescuing a personBack to ancient Roman times Before Christ, when descendants of the Molossian dogs spread from Ancient Greece across Europe with the early settlers, they occupied valleys including those of what is now Switzerland.
-Many of these were Livestock Guardian Dogs.
-Other names they have been given include 'Alpine Mastiffs'.
-It would be another ten centuries before the trade route between Switzerland and Italy became used by pilgrims.
+However, it would be another ten centuries before the trade route between what is now Switzerland and Italy, became used by pilgrims.
 It was even another six centuries later that the Saint Bernard of the Hospice became noticed.
 So three Centuries before the tunnel through the mountains was built, these giant dogs had already earned considerable fame rescuing people who were caught in avalanches and snow storms whilst attempting this crossing.

-Hospice St Bernards pre-1800Hospice St Bernards pre-1800
+Hospice St Bernards pre-1800

-These dogs of the Hospice are a wonderful example of selective breeding.
+Dogs of the Hospice are a wonderful example of selective breeding.
 These dogs had a medium rather short coat, accurately portrayed in the accompanying drawing by Specht (on the left) and described by Schumacher.
 Short coats were an asset because long hair collected the snow to the point where the poor dogs succumbed under its weight, and perished.

 The Monks systematically developed a type of dog which had the amazing ability to find humans by scent during severe snow storms and bark to alert the Monks they had found a person.
 This could be at a distance of up to 800 feet through blinding winds and snow, or buried at a depth of 5 - 7 feet.
 Once found, these dogs would not only instinctively dig the person out of the snow, they had the physical strength assist in getting them up on their feet.
 Whether the Monks had arrived or not, the dog would then guide the person back to the Hospice.
-The barrels traditionally attached to the dogs' collars brought spirits to travellers found trapped in the snow.
+The barrels traditionally attached to the dogs' collars brought spirits to travelers found trapped in the snow.

-'Barry' in the Bern Museum'Barry' in the Bern Museum
+'Barry' in the Bern Museum

 The mind boggles at the descriptions some of these dogs' feats.
 For example one famous dog 'Barry' supposedly returned to the Hospice carrying a young boy on his back.
 It is also recorded Barry saved 40 other people.
 He became so famous that he is now stuffed and mounted the Natural History Museum of Bern, the capital of Switzerland.

-Saint BernardsSaint Bernards
+Saint Bernards

 The Saint Bernard has been described as: